radbogdan/action-monitor/Readme.md

 ## Building

-For building the jar of the application run the following:
+For building the jar of the application make sure that your docker machine is running and after use the following:

 ````
 mvn clean install
 ````
+This will also run the tests.

 ## Running